-A simple Overview dashboard that gives an overview of the current health and status of all assets, or detailed information on the selection in the Target selection menus, a list of top critical and emergency events that should be handled, and graphs that relay database statistical information.
+Overview provides an overview of the current health and status of all assets, or detailed information on the selection in the Target selection menus, a list of top critical and emergency events that should be handled, and graphs that relay database statistical information.

 The Instances view, which lists all monitored MySQL instances, which can be analyzed, configured, and grouped and enables you to add and remove monitored instances.section enables you to customize the Advisors and Event Handling for your system.
-For example, this includes setting thresholds for Advisors, and email addresses to send alerts.
+For example, this includes setting thresholds for Advisors, Users & Roles, Group configuration, and email addresses to send alerts.
 This section also contains the

-The Replication dashboard monitors the structure and health of your replication environment.
+Replication displays the details and health of your replication environment.

-The Events page lists all monitored events, which can be sorted and searched.
+The Events view lists the events generated by all monitored assets, which can be sorted and searched.

-The What's New? tab gives a live connection to the My Oracle Support site, with news about the latest releases, critical fixes and patches, current service requests, and suggestions for completing your installation.
+The What's New? page gives a live connection to the My Oracle Support site, with news about the latest releases, critical fixes and patches, current service requests, and suggestions for completing your installation.